stewartsmith/drizzle/docs/contributing/code.rst

 ---------------

 All commits need to have a proper description of the changes made.
-This is so that future developers can dig through the bzr log to find out why a certain change happened.
+This is so that future developers can read through the bzr log to find out why a certain change happened.

 When committing a bug fix please use: